NYCPlanning/cpdocs/docs/facdb.md

 The City Planning Facilities Database (FacDB) is only as good as the source data it aggregates, and the Department of City Planning cannot verify the accuracy of all records.
 Please read more about specific data and analysis limitations before using this data.

-**Analysis Limitations.** As a result of these data limitations and inconsistencies listed below, users should be careful in their use of this database not to develop analyses that may be suspect.
+**Analysis Limitations.** As a result of the data limitations and inconsistencies listed below users should be careful in their use of this database so as to avoid developing suspect analyses.
 For example, a comparison of the density or accessibility of facilities across neighborhoods should recognize that some of the facilities included are organizational headquarters rather than service sites and that this database is not authoritatively comprehensive.
 In addition, we rely on source data from other agencies to populate the database, and some of these sources may fall out-of-date.
 Users can find the date of each source dataset’s latest update in the [Source Data](http://docs.capitalplanning.nyc/facdb/#vi-source-data) section.

-**Missing Records.** Currently, FacDB is the most comprehensive, spatial data resource available of facilities run by public and non-public entities in NYC, but it does not claim to capture every facility within the specified domains.
+**Missing Records.** Currently, FacDB is the most comprehensive spatial data resource available for facilities run by public and non-public entities in NYC, but it does not claim to capture every facility within the specified domains.
 Some facilities are deliberately excluded from the data that source agencies provide in order to protect the safety and privacy of their clients.
 Also, many records could not be geocoded.
 To learn more about how the data are processed, please review the [Methodology](http://docs.capitalplanning.nyc/facdb/#iv-methodology).

-**Duplicates.** Please be aware that this beta version of the database includes cases of duplicate records for the same facility, because several source datasets have content that overlaps with other datasets.
+**Duplicates.** Please be aware that this beta version of the database includes cases of duplicate records for the same facility because several source datasets have content that overlaps with other datasets.

-**Administrative Addresses.** There are known to be cases when the address provided in the source data is for a headquarters office rather the facility site location.
+**Administrative Addresses.** There are known to be cases when the address provided in the source data is for a headquarters office rather than the facility site location.
 Unfortunately, these could not be systematically verified.
-For more detailed information on a specific facility please reach out to the respective oversight agency.
+For more detailed information on a specific facility reach out to the respective oversight agency.

 **Public Accessibility of Sites.** DCP is unable to verify the public accessibility of all sites.
 For example, some playgrounds or playing fields may only be accessible to participants in certain programs.